hackclub/hackclub/workshops/rock_paper_scissors/README.md

 On the first line of the `main.py` file, type `from random import randint`.
 This will import the randint module.

 ### 2) Giving values to the variables
-Let's make a list for all the entries a player could enter:
+Let's make a list for all the entries a player could enter.
+In your `main.py` file, add:
 ```py
 t = ["r","p","s"]
 ```
-'r' stands for `Rock`,'p' stands for `Paper` and 's' stands for `Scissors`.
+'r' stands for `Rock`, 'p' stands for `Paper` and 's' stands for `Scissors`.

 Now, let's write some code that chooses rock, paper or scissors randomly.
 ```py